Decathlon/sportplaces-docs/source/includes/api/_places.md

             }
         }
     ]
   }
+}

 ```

-This endpoint retrieves all places meeting specific criteria
+This endpoint retrieves all places meeting specific criteria.

 ### HTTP Request